SeanUnland/Unit2-React-Project/ProjectWorksheet.md

 ## Project Description

-I will be building an audio App that allows you to search and play music, using React and import data through a SoundCloud API that will be implemented in my app.
+I will be building an audio App that allows you to search and play music, using React and import data through a Discogs API that will be implemented in my app.

 ## API